cfranck9/NYC-MTA-virtual-control-center/README.md

 This is a just-for-fun project at this point.
 The mapped locations are NOT guaranteed to be precise for a few reasons:
 1. Train location data provided by MTA are about 100 seconds old on the average, with 28 seconds of standard deviation.
 Thus *quasi* but not true real-time.
 2. The GTFS data by MTA indicate only the last station the train stopped in the trip at the moment of data request, rather than GPS locations of the train.
 3. The station information is given through stop sequence and station ID, which needs some translation.
-The stop sequence is tricky to interprete due to the complexity of subway operation; the total number of stops for a trip depends on time of a day (late night service), day of a week (weekend schedules are different), rush hour condition (look at 5 / 6 / B / D in Bronx), trip direction (F / N train stops are not symmetrical between uptown and downtown trip in Brooklyn), temporary change due to construction, etc. These are only partially reflected in the current version.
+The stop sequence is tricky to interprete due to the complexity of subway operation; the total number of stops for a trip depends on time of a day (late night service), day of a week (weekend schedules are different), rush hour condition (look at 5 / 6 / B / D in Bronx), trip direction (F / N train stops are not symmetrical between uptown and downtown trip in Brooklyn), temporary change due to construction, etc. These are only *partially* reflected in the current version.
 I am currently examining the interpretation I employed, for further improvement.

+Also, note that I didn't include shuttle line and Staten Island line.